Python

 Managing environments

 The power of python is through extension of the base functionality via python packages.
-Managing and configuring your local python environment is best accomplished through a combination of a package manager (pip or conda) and an evironment manager Anaconda (or miniconda or micoromamba).
-Creation and use of conda environments allows one to activate the environment for later use.
-You can have several environments, each with different software dependencies, where you activate the one of interest at run time.
-Commonly, you will create a conda env, install software into it via conda/pip and then activate it for use.
+Managing and configuring your local python environment is best accomplished through a combination of a package manager (pip or conda) and an evironment manager like or conda, mamba, or virtual environments.
+Creation and use of environments allows one create an environment, add packages with automatic dependency resolution, and the ability to reuse the environment in later sessions.
+You can have several environments, each with different software packages installed, where you activate only the environment you need.
+Commonly, you will create a conda env, activate it for use, and install software into it via conda or pip.
 For example:

 source activate mypy3